AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 orderProperty.IsKey = True
 ```

-The WaveDatan SdsType is defined as a collection of the SdsTypeProperties.
+The WaveData SdsType is defined as a collection of the SdsTypeProperties.

 ```python
 #create an SdsType for WaveData Class